May 2025. L/R: Jeong Min, Sungho, Hyunwoo, Yunseo, Caden, Ethan, Samuel, Kanishka, Dominic, Ian.

 Prof. Ian Roberts

-Ian Roberts is an Assistant Professor in the Department of Electrical and Computer Engineering at UCLA, where he leads the Wireless Lab in conducting theoretical and experimental research on wireless communication and sensing.
-Prior to joining UCLA, he completed his Ph.D. at the University of Texas at Austin, where he was an NSF Graduate Research Fellow in the Wireless Networking and Communications Group and the 6G@UT Research Center.
+Ian Roberts is an Assistant Professor of Electrical and Computer Engineering at UCLA, where he leads the Wireless Lab in conducting theoretical and experimental research on wireless communication and sensing.
+Prior to joining UCLA, he completed his Ph.D. at the University of Texas at Austin, where he was an NSF Graduate Research Fellow in the Wireless Networking and Communications Group.
+He received his B.S. from Missouri University of Science and Technology (Rolla).

 He has industry experience developing and prototyping wireless technologies at AT&T Labs, Amazon, GenXComm (startup), Sandia National Labs, and Dynetics (defense contractor).
 During his time at GenXComm, he created and demonstrated their earliest wireless solutions combining RF, photonic, and digital signal processing for interference cancellation.
 In 2023, he received the Andrea Goldsmith Young Scholars Award from the Communication Theory Technical Committee of the IEEE Communications Society for his work on the theory and practice of full-duplex millimeter-wave communication systems.
 He is a licensed amateur radio operator; his callsign is KE0QVW.